BSMRKRS/GPS/README.md

 ### Tasks:
-- [x] Write a code to find the bearing between 2 coordinare points.
+- [x] Write a code to find the bearing between 2 coordinate points.
 - [X] Implement that as True/False.
 - [X] Translate the True/False into Right/Left.
 - [ ] Write the output to a text file that can be overwritten.